04 November 2013

 Genica Missirio

 Genica Missirio (1895-?) was a Romanian actor who starred in the French silent cinema of the 1920s.
+Among his films are such classics as L’Atlantide / Lost Atlantis (Jacques Feyder, 1921) and Abel Gance’s epic Napoléon (1927).

 Genica Missirio

-French postcard by Editions Cinémagazine, no. 414.
+French postcard by Éditions Cinémagazine, no. 414.
 Photo: Sartony.

 L'Atlantide

 French postcard for the Louis Aubert production L'Atlantide (1921) by Jacques Feyder, based on the novel by Pierre Benoit.
-The card depicts the French captain Morhange (Jean Angelo) received by the mysterious and cruel desert queen Antinéa (Stacia Napierkowska).
+The card depicts the French captain Morhange (Jean Angelo) being received by the mysterious and cruel desert queen Antinéa (Stacia Napierkowska).
 The sets were by Manuel Orazi.

 MARCHAL, Arlette & MISSIRIO, Génica in Figaro_JRPR; 306

-Sources: Cineressources and IMDb.
+Sources: De Ieri si de azi (Romanian), Cineressources and IMDb.

 No comments: